JRRS1982/Online-marketplace/README.md

 ### <a name="images">Images / UML / Diagrams / Notes</a>

+I mulled over class structure in markdown format after scribbling out my thoughts [here](class_structure.md)

 Should there be any images / hand drawn notes, please find them in the images folder of the project.

 ### <a name="reflection">Reflection and further development</a>

+I approached the project with a TDD mindset, creating this readme to establish the inputs / outputs, break down the user stories into small incremental steps and follow the process of creating a new Ruby project.
+I then played on paper to brainstorm the class structure in a class diagram and commenced with a feature test.
+I am attempting a top down approach, as the feature test will continue to show errors as i build the classes until a point when the first feature test passes and the processes is repeated for the next feature test.

 TBA: WHAT FURTHER FEATURES WOULD I ADD IF I HAD MORE TIME?